What Is The Difference Between a DWI and a DUI?

 - If possible, consider riding a bicycle to work

 Of course, you need to consider whether your current wages are worth the money you might spend on various services, like a hired driver.
 Your best option remains to hire a skilled DWI or DUI attorney who might be able to get you your driver’s license back.
-The lawyers at the Law Office of Rosengren Kohlmeyer and Hagen most often succeed in reclaiming their clients’ licenses within weeks, and even sometimes within a few short days.
+The lawyers at Rosengren, Kohlmeyer and Hagen Law Office most often succeed in reclaiming their clients’ licenses within weeks, and even sometimes within a few short days.
 If you have lost your license and need to get it back quickly, call us today for a free consultation: 507-625-5000.

 IV.
 Work Permits